Kubernetes Is No Longer Number One — The REAL 2025 Cloud Native Report (CNCF x SlashData)

 Hey my cloud-native queens, kings, and everyone shipping to production in between.

-In this article, we’re going to walk through the key facts from the 2025 “State of Cloud Native” report by CNCF and SlashData.
+So I read the whole thing so you don’t have to.
+We’re walking through the key facts from the 2025 “State of Cloud Native” report by CNCF and SlashData, and there’s a lot here.

-While everyone’s chasing K8s, the real action is somewhere else.
+Everyone’s chasing K8s.
+Meanwhile the real action is happening somewhere else entirely.

-This data is based on over 12,000 developers from 128 countries, collected between June and July 2025, with a breakdown by role: backend, DevOps, ML/AI, IoT, and games.
+Where do these numbers come from?
+Over 12,000 developers from 128 countries, surveyed between June and July 2025, sliced by role: backend, DevOps, ML/AI, IoT, and games.
+Solid sample, darling.

 Finding Number One: Backend won